codio/site/source/docs/inline-preview.html.markdown

 ##Keyboard
 The default keyboard shortcuts for Preview can be seen by selecting the Tools->Preview menu item.

+##Private Projects
+When you preview a private project, you will be prompted to enter your Codio user name and password in order to protect 3rd parties from accessing your project in preview mode.
+If you signed up with GitHub and did not set a password, then you can do this from the Codio->Account menu option.
+You can check your user name on the profile tab.

 ##Security Issues
 Codio runs over https and the inline preview runs over https, too.
 If your code references an external resource (script, font, image etc.) such as